sdiehl/wiwinwlh/tutorial.md

 ```

 A recursive function consumes data and eventually terminates, a corecursive
 function generates data and **coterminates**.
-A corecursive function is said to
+A corecursive function is said to be
-*productive* if can always evaluate more of the resulting value in bounded time.
+*productive* if it can always evaluate more of the resulting value in bounded time.

 ```haskell
 import Data.List